Suldal Municipality: History

-The area that is now Suldal municipality has a long history of trade connections to the nearby valley regions to the north and east.
-The main mountain plateau trade route led east from Suldal municipality over the plateau to the nearby Setesdal valley in Bykle municipality in Agder county.
-Another route led north from Suldal in Rogaland county through the Røldal area in Vestland county, and then east into Vinje municipality in Telemark county.
+The area that is now Suldal Municipality has a long history of trade connections to the nearby valley regions to the north and east.
+The main mountain plateau trade route led east from Suldal municipality over the plateau to the nearby Setesdal valley in Bykle in Agder county.
+Another route led north from Suldal in Rogaland county through the Røldal area in Vestland county, and then east into Vinje in Telemark county.
 There has also been found Viking artefacts and graves in Suldal.

 Geography

-At 1736 km2, Suldal is the largest municipality in Rogaland county.
+At 1736 km2, Suldal Municipality is the largest municipality in Rogaland county.
 The municipality borders three counties: Vestland (north), Telemark (northeast), and Agder (east).
-To the north, Suldal is bordered by Sauda and Ullensvang municipalities, in the east by Vinje and Bykle, in the south by Hjelmeland, and in the west by Vindafjord.
-Across the Jelsafjorden and Vindafjorden lie the municipalities of Stavanger and Tysvær.
+To the north, Suldal Municipality is bordered by Sauda Municipality and Ullensvang Municipality, in the east by Vinje Municipality and Bykle Municipality, in the south by Hjelmeland Municipality, and in the west by Vindafjord Municipality.
+Across the Jelsafjorden and Vindafjorden lie Stavanger Municipality and Tysvær Municipality.

 The mountain Kistenuten is located at the triple border point of Rogaland, Vestland and Telemark.
-Other mountains in Suldal are Vassdalseggi, the highest mountain in Rogaland, Trollaskeinuten, Snønuten, Mælen, Knoda, Fitjanuten, Leirnuten, Kaldafjellet, Simlenuten, Steinkilenuten, and Raudberga, all reaching above 1400 m m.a.s.l.
+The highest point in the municipality (and in Rogaland county) is the 1658.34 m tall mountain Vassdalseggi, located on the border with Vinje Municipality in Telemark county.
+Other mountains in Suldal include Trollaskeinuten, Snønuten, Mælen, Knoda, Fitjanuten, Leirnuten, Kaldafjellet, Simlenuten, Steinkilenuten, and Raudberga, all reaching above 1400 m m.a.s.l.

-The Sandsfjorden and Hylsfjorden lie within Suldal, as does lake Suldalsvatnet.
-The Saudafjorden lies partially within the boundary of Suldal.
-The Erfjorden and the lakes Blåsjø, Holmavatnet, and Holmevatnet also lie on the boundary of Suldal.
+The Sandsfjorden and Hylsfjorden lie within Suldal Municipality, as does lake Suldalsvatnet.
+The Saudafjorden lies partially within the boundary of the municipality.
+The Erfjorden and the lakes Blåsjø, Holmavatnet, and Holmevatnet also lie along the municipal boundary of Suldal.